 About Products and Tools

-Just like the carpenter needs a hammer, a painter needs a brush, a roller, and a laundry list of other tools to get the job donel.
+Just like the carpenter needs a hammer, a painter needs a brush, a roller, and a laundry list of other tools to get the job done.
 We use paints and primers along with fillers, compounds and adhesives.
 How good quality do these tools and products need to be?
 Does it matter?
 One thing is for sure, we generally know what works and what doesn’t.
 We talk about what is expensive and what is good value.
 The job of the painter is tough and demanding.
 We expect the paints that we use everyday to perform the way they are supposed to.
 We rely on our tools to help us do a great job, day in and day out.
-We want everything to last a long time and not cost an arm and a leg.
+We want everything to last a long time without costing an arm and a leg.
 So, if you need the inside scoop about paints and paint products you are at the right place.

 Quality Does Not Always Mean More Expensive

 We do believe quality tools matter, but that does not necessarily mean that the cheaper the tool or product, the worse the quality, and vice versa.
 For example, there are some quality brushes that cut just as well as the highly esteemed Corona brush, but at half the cost.

 It is important to note that we do not sell any of the products in these reviews, and we are not paid for our reviews.
 These reviews are simply the opinions of the painters of Ecopainting.
 We all have our own preferred brands and products.
 We share our opinions and experiences of specific brands we have used with our fellow contractors and with homeowners to increase knowledge and generate discussion for all of our benefit.

 If you can afford to hire a professional painter, by all means take a look at our painters reviews.